 Explain to students that biographies are stories of a person’s life.
 Biographies tell important events that happened during the person’s life in the sequence, or order, that they happened.
 Keeping track of what happened first, next, and last in a biography helps readers understand the person’s life.

-Use the cards on Resource #2: Sequence of Events to model for students how to keep track of the sequence of events in Columbus’s life.
+Use the cards in the My First Biography: Christopher Columbus Sequence of Events printable to model for students how to keep track of the sequence of events in Columbus’s life.
 Pass out copies of the cards and have students cut them apart and mix them up.
 Then model for students how to identify the sequence of events in the story.

 What happened first in the biography?
 The book begins when Columbus was a young boy.
 So, the first event is “As a boy, Christopher Columbus dreamed of sailing the Ocean Sea.”
 I’ll put that first.
 What happened next?
 You help me sort the cards in the right order, or sequence.
 Have students volunteer the sequence of events in the rest of the story and put the cards in the right sequence.